-Amanda Delecca, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Manaslu Circuit Trek - The Ultimate off-the-beaten-path Trek in Nepal - 13 to 19 days.
+Amanda Delecca, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Manaslu Circuit Trek: The Ultimate Off-The-Beaten-Path Trek in Nepal - 18 Days.

 Have a similar request?
 Connect with a local specialist to plan your trip.Get Started